-- The statements of fact contained in this report are true and correct. - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no (or the specified) present or prospective interest in the property that is the subject of this report, and I have no (or the specified) personal interest with respect to the parties involved. - I have performed no (or the specified) services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment. - I have no bias with respect to any property that is the subject of this report or the parties involved with this assignment. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - I have (or have not) made a personal inspection of the properties that are the subject of this report.
-(If more than one person signs the report, this certification must clearly specify which individual(s) did and which individual(s) did not make a personal inspection of the appraised property.) - No one provided significant mass appraisal assistance to the person signing this certification.
-(If there are exceptions, the name of each individual providing significant mass appraisal assistance must be stated.)
+- The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no (or the specified below) present or prospective interest in the property that is the subject of this report, and I have no (or the specified below) personal interest with respect to the parties involved. - I have performed no (or the specified below) services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment. - I have no bias with respect to any property that is the subject of this report or the parties involved with this assignment. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - I have (or have not, if specified below) made a personal inspection of the properties that are the subject of this report.
+(Any other signatories to this report have either made or not made a personal inspection of the properties as noted below.) - No one provided significant mass appraisal assistance to the person signing this certification.
+(The name of each individual providing significant mass appraisal assistance.
+If any, is stated below.)